-The presence of contaminants does not Household products such as paints, cleaners, oils, and pesticides, are considered to be household hazardous waste.
+Household products such as paints, cleaners, oils, and pesticides, are considered to be household hazardous waste.
 Prescription and over-the-counter drugs poured down the sink or flushed down the toilet can pass through the wastewater treatment system and enter rivers and lakes (or leach into the ground and seep into groundwater in a septic system).
 Follow the directions for proper disposal procedures.
 Do not flush hazardous waste or prescription and over-the-counter drugs down the toilet or drain.
-They may flow downstream to serve as sources Some people may be more vulnerable to contaminants for community drinking water supplies.
-Many communities offer a variety of options for conveniently and safely managing these items.
-For more information, visit the EPA have website at: www.epa.gov/hw/household-hazardous-waste-
+They may flow downstream to serve as sources for community drinking water supplies. communities offer a variety of options for conveniently and safely managing these items.
+For more information, visit EPA website at: www.epa.gov/hw/householdhazardous-waste-hhw.